articulatory/articulatory/README.md

 # Deep Speech Synthesis from Articulatory Representations

-> Pytorch implementation for deep articulatory synthesis.
+> Pytorch implementation for deep articulatory synthesis and inversion.

 Correspondence to: